-Coordination with Pension Plan Payments
+Coordination with Pension Plan

-If you begin to receive payment of any pension under the Pension Plan while receiving payment of the 48-Month Extended Disability Benefit under the Welfare Plan, the monthly amount of your 48-Month Extended Disability Benefit will be reduced by the monthly amount of your pension under the Pension Plan.
+If you begin to receive payment of any other type of pension under the Pension Plan while receiving payment of the 48-Month Extended Disability Benefit under the Welfare Plan, the monthly amount of your 48-Month Extended Disability Benefit will be reduced by the monthly amount of your pension under the Pension Plan.
+If you are eligible, but have not applied, for any type of disability benefit or an unreduced pension under the Pension Plan while receiving payment of the 48-Month Extended Disability Benefit under the Welfare Plan, the monthly amount of your 48-Month Extended Disability Benefit will be reduced by the monthly amount that you would be eligible to receive under the Pension Plan, had you applied for it.
 For this purpose, the amount of your pension will be determined as if paid in the form of a Single Life Annuity, regardless of the actual form of payment.

-This means that the payment of a pension to you from the Pension Plan can result in the complete offset of your 48-Month Extended Disability Benefit under the Welfare Plan.
+This means that the payment of a pension to you from the Pension Plan, or your eligibility for a disability benefit or an unreduced pension benefit under the Pension Plan, can result in the complete offset of your 48-Month Extended Disability Benefit under the Welfare Plan.
 For example, assume that you become disabled and entitled to a 48-Month Extended Disability Benefit when your Regular Pension under the Pension Plan is equal to \$1,200.
 The amount of your 48-Month Extended Disability Benefit would also be equal to \$1,200.
-Assume further that you receive a Social Security Disability Award and become entitled to a Regular Disability Pension under the Pension Plan equal to \$1,200.
-Payment of your \$1,200 Regular Disability Pension will result in the complete offset of your 48-Month Extended Disability Benefit under the Welfare Plan.
+Assume further that you receive a Social Security Disability Award and become eligible for a Regular Disability Pension under the Pension Plan equal to \$1,200.
+Payment of your \$1,200 48-Month Extended Disability Benefit under the Welfare Plan will be completely offset by the \$1,200 from your Regular Disability Pension, whether you are receiving the Regular Disability Pension or not.

-The months that your 48-Month Extended Disability Benefit is offset by reason of a pension payment count against the lifetime 48-monthly payment limit.
-For this reason, you may want to consider stopping payment of your 48-Month Extended Disability Benefit under the Welfare Plan when you apply for payment of a pension under the Pension Plan.
+The months that your 48-Month Extended Disability Benefit is offset by reason of a pension payment (or eligibility for a pension payment) count against the lifetime 48-monthly payment limit.
+For this reason, you may want to consider stopping payment of your 48-Month Extended Disability Benefit under the Welfare Plan when you become eligible for a disability pension or an unreduced pension under the Pension Plan.
 You may stop payment of your 48-Month Extended Disability Benefit by filing a written request to stop payment with the Plan Office.